pbao9/devro-tech-core/README.md

 ## 📄 License

-This project includes Botble CMS with license bypass for development and testing purposes.
+This project includes DevroTech CMS with license bypass for development and testing purposes.

 ## 🆘 Support